averkinderen/uptec.github.io/_posts/2024-01-27-auth-series-6-secure-open-api-swagger-calls-with-microsoft-entra-id-azure-ad.md

 ![2024 01 27 00H14 12](/assets/images/auth-series-6/2024-01-27_00h14_12.png)

 Do you notice Authorize button above?
 That button used to authenticate our calls.
-If you don't hit that for authentiation, when you test the api, you'll get 401 like in the screenshot below.
+If you don't hit that for authentication, when you test the api, you'll get 401 like in the screenshot below.

 ![2024 01 27 01H14 50](/assets/images/auth-series-6/2024-01-27_01h14_50.png)